civicrm/org.civicrm.tutorial/README.md

 ## Usage

-Once installed, visit the contact summary screen to view the default tour.
+Once installed, visit the contact summary screen to view the default tutorial.
 It will be displayed to each user once.

-If you are an administrator, this extension will let you create new tours:
+If you are an administrator, this extension will let you edit the default tutorial on the contact summary screen, or create new tutorials for other screens:

 ![Screenshot](/images/edit-tour.gif)

 ## To do:

+[Support the Make-It-Happen Campaign](https://civicrm.org/make-it-happen/civitutorial) to help this extension be feature-complete.

-[] Support more than one tour per screen.
+* Support more than one tutorial per screen.
-[] Support angular pages and ajax popups & tabs.
+* Support angular pages and ajax popups & tabs.
-[] Support multilingual sites.
+* Support multilingual sites.
+* More control over user preferences; add ability to reset whether a user has viewed a tutorial.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).